 Corentin Moutet vs. Mackenzie McDonald: Prediction and Match Betting Odds | Rolex Shanghai Masters

-Corentin Moutet (No. 119 ranking) will face Mackenzie McDonald (No. 39) in the Round of 128 of the Rolex Shanghai Masters on Tuesday, October 3.
+Corentin Moutet (No. 119 ranking) will meet Mackenzie McDonald (No. 39) in the Round of 128 of the Rolex Shanghai Masters on Wednesday, October 4.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!